itiligent/Raspi-Things/README.md

-Preserve MMC lifewith this optimised configuration for Raspi Ubuntu.
+Preserve MMC life with this optimised configuration for Raspi Ubuntu.
 Apply to a default UBUNTU Raspi install image - not for Raspian!!

 Enhanments:
 zswap memory managment enabled |